Anyone

 He smiled back at me.

+When we showed up at the Wall, I noticed a person standing with his back to me and I instantly recognized him as an old friend who I have not seen in years.
+Stevie Dillon.
+He had just flown in from California where he's been living these past 10 years or so.
+It was good to see him.
 He asked if he could join me out there and I was more than happy to share some waves with him.
 We both Longboarded.
 And it was great to see him surf again.
 He has his own style.
 And I remembered how easily he used to get into waves.
 That has not changed.
 He was gliding into everything that came his way.

+When I got out of the Water I saw two more friends.
 Josh Bellman and Jacko.
 It was nice chatting with them.
 By that time, my wife had shown up, and Noelle had decided to ride back with Mom.
 That's cool.
 Just sharing the baby of the family.

 Last night as I was shutting down the computer, I got an email from yet another close friend who informed me, that his Mother had taken a turn for the worse.
 She's

 dealing with Colon Cancer.
 A couple of years ago this same friend lost his brother to cancer.
 Cancer keeps popping up everywhere I turn..
+Cancer, I hate it.
+I absolutely hate it.

 I had saluted extra long today, on my first wave for my friend's mom and brother.

-That's 24, I'll be back tom
+That's 24, I'll be back tomorrow

 Surfing Heals All Wounds...